2025 NDRI Symposium Program

 9.10 – 9.50am KEYNOTE ADDRESS: ALCOHOL – A GLOBAL PROBLEM NEEDING GLOBAL SOLUTIONS

-Sir Professor Ian GilmoreUniversity of Liverpool and Chair, Alcohol Health Alliance UK
+Professor Sir Ian GilmoreUniversity of Liverpool, Alcohol Health Alliance UK Chair

 Dr Sam Colledge-FrisbyNDRI Research Fellow